PGSSoft/AutoMate/Documentation/Sections/XCUIApplication.md

-`XCUIApplication` extension contains additional properties and methods which detects currently running target like iOS device, iOS Simulator, iPad or iPhone.
+`XCUIApplication` extension contains additional properties and methods which detect currently running target like iOS device, iOS Simulator, iPad or iPhone.

 `deviceType` uses screen size to guess device that tests are running on.